-The government of Rwanda has set legal and institutional measures to continue ensuring women's equal access to and full participation in power structures and decision-making.
-The constitution maintains the 30 quota of minimum representation of women in decision making positions at all decision-making organs.
-The law No 10/20/2013/OL of 11/07/2013 regulating political party organizations and politicians prohibit any form of discrimination based on gender, sex, race and religion in political parties and each political party organization shall have at least 30 of women in decision-making positions.
-This has increased the number of women in decision-making positions generally in appointed, elective and positions occupied through recruitment process..
+The government of Rwanda has set legal and institutional measures to continue ensuring women's equal access to, and full participation in power structures and decision-making.
+The constitution maintains the 30% quota of minimum representation of women in decision making positions at all decision-making organs.
+The law No 10/20/2013/OL of 11/07/2013 regulating political party organizations and politicians prohibits any form of discrimination based on gender, sex, race, and religion in political parties and each political party organization shall have at least 30% of women in decision-making positions.
+This has increased the number of women in decision-making positions generally in appointed, elective and positions occupied through recruitment process.

-.Table 16: Number of people in decision making organs by sex in Rulindo District
+Table 16: Number of people in decision making organs by sex in Nyanza District.

-COUNT Sex Distribution (%) INDICATOR Female Male Total Female Male Total Members of District Councils 8 9 17 47 53 100 Members of District Executive Committee 1 2 3 33 67 100
+INDICATOR COUNT Sex distribution (%) Female Male Total Female Male Total Members of District Council 7 10 17 41 59 100 Members of district' s executive committee 1 2 3 33 67 100

-Source: District administrative records, 2022 (Gisagara District)
+Source: District administrative records, 2022 (Nyanza District)

-According to the table above: female in district council organ of Rulindo represents 43% against 57% for male, females in executive secretary committee from district to cell level represents 18% compared to 82% of males. .
+According to the table above: female in district decision organs of Nyanza District represents 41% against 59% for male, females in executive secretary committee from district to cell level represents 33% compared to 67% of males.

-3.2.
+2.3.2.
 Violence

-According to the National Gender Statistics Report 2019, Rwanda has a robust legal and policy framework as well as, institutional mechanisms to create and sustain a peaceful and conflict-free nation.
+Rwanda has a robust legal and policy framework as well as, institutional mechanisms to create and sustain a peaceful and conflict-free nation.
 In addition, Rwanda has developed a National Action Plan (NAP) 2009-2012 and 2018-2022 to implement the United Nations Security Council Resolution 1325 (UNSCR 1325) on women peace and security, as a practical step to sustain and expand registered gains in the women, peace, and security agenda.
 A lot has also been achieved by the Government of Rwanda in promoting and protecting the human rights of women.
 The principle of equality between women and men and the prohibition of discrimination based on sex are enshrined in the constitution and other legal instruments.

-3.2.1.
+2.3.2.1.
 Forms of domestic gender-based violence.

 Gender-based violence is defined by the United Nations as any act of violence that results in physical, sexual, or psychological harm or suffering to women, girls, men, and boys, as well as threats of such acts, coercion, or the arbitrary deprivation of liberty.
-DHS focuses on domestic violence, mainly intimate partner violence, a significant component of gender-based violence.

 In Rwanda, domestic violence is widely acknowledged to be of great concern not just from a human rights perspective but also from an economic and health perspective.
 Nationally representative data on the prevalence of different forms of violence can help monitor progress towards the elimination of violence against persons.
-Among women aged 15-49, 37 have experienced physical violence since age 15 and 23 have ever experienced sexual violence.
-The corresponding proportions among men are 30 and 6.
-46 of ever-married women and 18 of ever-married men have experienced spousal physical, sexual, or emotional violence.
+According to RDHS 2019/20, 37% of women aged 15-49 in Rwanda have experienced physical violence since age 15 while 23% have ever experienced sexual violence.
+The corresponding proportions among men are 30% and 6%, respectively.
+The results also show that 46% of ever-married women and 18% of ever-married men have experienced spousal physical, sexual, or emotional violence.
+Figure 27 below shows the prevalence of domestic violence under different forms among women and men in Gasabo District.